Las Cruces bowling alley massacre: Shooting

 On the morning of February 10, 1990, the bowling alley's manager, 34-year-old Stephanie C. Senac, was in her office preparing to open the business with her 12-year-old daughter Melissia Repass and Melissia's 13-year-old friend Amy Houser, who were planning to supervise the alley's day care.
 The alley's cook, Ida Holguin, was in the kitchen when two men entered through an unlocked door.
-One pulled a .22 caliber pistol on Holguin and ordered her into Senac's office, where she, Repass, and Houser were already being held by the other gunman.
+One pulled a .22 caliber pistol on Holguin and ordered her into Senac's office, where Senac, Repass, and Houser were already being held by the other gunman.

 The gunmen ordered the women and children to lie down while taking approximately $4,000 to $5,000 from the bowling alley's safe.
 Soon after, Steve Teran, the alley's 26-year-old pin mechanic, entered.
 As Teran had been unable to find a babysitter for his two daughters—two-year-old Valerie Teran and six-year-old Paula Holguin (no relation to Ida)—he intended to drop them off at the alley's day care.
 Not seeing anyone in the alley, Teran entered Senac's office and stumbled onto the crime scene.
 The gunmen then shot all seven victims multiple times at point-blank range.
 They then set the office on fire by igniting some papers before leaving the alley.

 The bowling alley fire was reported at 8:33 am.
 Officers responding to the call discovered that Amy Houser, Paula Holguin, and Steven Teran had died at the scene.
 Valerie Teran was rushed to a hospital, but declared dead on arrival.
 Repass, despite being shot five times, called 9-1-1 on the office phone, allowing emergency services to respond immediately and saving her life along with her mother's and Ida Holguin's.
 However, Senac died in August 1999 due to complications from her injuries.

 Police set up ten roadblocks surrounding Las Cruces within an hour of the shooting, and carefully screened anyone leaving the city.
 The U.S. Customs Service, Army and Border Patrol searched the area with planes and helicopters, but no arrests were made.